erostefano/fatigueAnalysis.js/README.md

 The application is stored [index.html](application%2Findex.html) and can be run simply by opening it in a browser.

-**Note:**: Since the model and the application do not perform well, there was no deployment.
+**Note:** Since the model and the application do not perform well, there was no deployment.

 ## Operation